-Non-Instructional Personnel - means those employees whose duties and/or responsibilities are specifically located in a non-instructional building, setting or program, owned and operated by Southern Westchester BOCES.
+Non-Instructional Personnel - means those employees whose duties and/or responsibilities are specifically located in a non-instructional building, setting or program, owned and operated by Southern Westchester BOCES, and/or a program located in a school and/or located in component school district.

-Therapeutic Crisis Intervention means those techniques that enable staff to maintain control in crisis situations through actions that help staff defuse the disruptive student and reduce the chance for physical injury to all who are present.
-In Therapeutic crisis intervention, the emphasis is always on the staff's primary responsibility, which is the care, welfare, safety and security of students and staff.
+Therapeutic Crisis Intervention means those techniques that enable staff to maintain control in crisis situations through actions that help staff defuse the disruptive situation and reduce the chance for physical injury to all who are present.
+In Therapeutic Crisis Intervention, the emphasis is always on the staff's primary responsibility, which is the care, welfare, safety and security of students and staff.
 Physical restraint is only used when all verbal techniques have been exhausted and the individual's actions are escalating toward physical aggression.
 Any physical control that is used will be used in a way to control and protect students from harming themselves or others.